Using a patient approach, Twins' bats handling AL East arms

 If nothing else, the Twins demonstrated that beating the Yankees isn't some impossible feat, that failure isn't guaranteed by the presence of those battleship-gray road uniforms.

 When facing the Twins, the Yankees usually win the battle of the quality at-bats.
 That was the working theory until 6:40 p.m.
-Wednesday, when Twins starter Chris Archer took the mound and retired the Yankees in order in the first.
+Wednesday, when Twins starter Chris Archer took the mound and retired the Yankees in order.

 It was a small victory.
 When you're the Twins and you're facing the Yankees, small victories are welcomed.